ktg5/OldTwitch/README.md

     - [x] channel list show more & less buttons.

 - [x] stream page.
+    - [ ] **make custom stream player using hls.js or some shit.**
+    - [ ] **figure out why channel points can't be redeemed over time while watching a stream.**
     - [x] show list of streamer's vods & clips via a little category page added within the watch page.
     - [x] make the stupid svgs for the stuff on the stream info thingy idk what to call it lmao.
+    - [x] sort bar working for this page.
+        - [x] find clips by one day to all time & find videos, highlights, & archives
+        - [ ] save selected option for each sort bar.
+        - [ ] (possible addition) allow user to set amount of edges (vods/clips/etc.) to get back.
     - [ ] follow & unfollow. (might be impossible cuz of the `client-integrity` value)

 - [x] discovery page.
     - [x] game pages.
     - [x] the "all" discovery page found via home page or the "Browse" button.
+    - [ ] sort bar working for this page.

 - [x] vods & clips.
     - [x] make clips.twitch.tv/[clip] go to OldTwitch clips page